gabrielrosendo/OpenGL-Scene/README.md

 ## How to Run
 - Compile the code with OpenGL and GLUT dependencies.
-On Mac: g++ -o build building.cpp -framework OpenGL -framework GLUT
+On Mac: g++ -o 3d 3DBuilding.cpp -framework OpenGL -framework GLUT On Other: g++ 3DBuilding.cpp -o 3d -lGL -lGLU -lglut

-Otherwise:
+Then:
 - Run executable.
-./build
+./3d